cscart/docs/en/user_guide/addons/direct_customer_to_vendor_payments/index.rst

 .. note::

-    This add-on first appeared in version 4.9.1.
-It is available only in Multi-Vendor Plus and Ultimate.
+    This add-on is available only in Multi-Vendor Plus and Ultimate.

 =============
 Functionality